BigSamBuilds/TrustLock/README.md

 - [Contact](#contact)

 ## Introduction
-Open Source Advanced Password Manager is a modern application designed to securely store and manage user passwords using the latest encryption technologies.
+Trust Lock is a modern application designed to securely store and manage user passwords using the latest encryption technologies.
 With a robust backend powered by FastAPI, it ensures high performance and scalability, while the user interface is crafted with QML and C++ for a seamless experience.

 This project prioritizes security and promotes community collaboration and transparency.
 It is developed with user input and contributions, making it a reliable tool for managing digital identities.